Updated: January 2021

-You’ll also want to join Linkedin Recruiter Groups.
-100% of recruiters are on Linkedin because recruiters search for people.
-There are over 300 million members on Linkedin, making it an ideal hunting ground for recruiters in search of their next candidate.
+You’ll also want to join LinkedIn Recruiter Groups.
+100% of recruiters are on LinkedIn because recruiters search for people.
+There are over 700 million members on LinkedIn, making it an ideal hunting ground for recruiters in search of their next candidate.
 While recruiters typically work in a “Don’t call me – I’ll call you,” approach, there are several recruiter groups that welcome job seekers.
 These are the types of groups you’ll want to target after you’ve joined your industry groups.
 When you’re in these recruiter groups, you’ll want to go one step beyond joining and actually take some time to review the recruiter member profiles.
 You want to target outreach and connection initiatives to those recruiters within your target industry or company.
 Targeting with recruiters is KEY!

 How to Select Your Groups

 The group search feature is fairly simple to maneuver.
 Just enter your keywords into the search bar up top and select “Groups” from the drop-down to the left of the search box.
 A simple keyword search on “Recruiters” or “Recruiters Job Search” will do, but don’t be afraid to take it one step further.
 Try searching on “recruiters” as well as the industry or role keywords relevant to you.
 The more specialized the better for ensuring that you are finding recruiters that have openings for people like you!
 If you’re an Executive, try searching “Executive Recruiter.”
 The value of the Linkedin group often depends on the number of members and level of engagement, so I was careful to select groups with no less than 10,000 members in selecting my recruiter groups.
 Here’s the list of groups I created for you to join: